lrnv/Copulas.jl/README.md

 **Warning: This is fairly untested and experimental work and the API might change without notice.**

-This package aims to bring most standard copula features into native Julia: random number generation, fitting, copula-based multivariate distributions through Sklar's theorem, etc., while fully complying with the `Distributions.jl` API (after all, copulas are distributions functions) in order to provide interoperability with other packages based on this API such as `Turing.jl`.
+This package aims to bring most standard [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)) features into native Julia: random number generation, fitting, copula-based multivariate distributions through Sklar's theorem, etc., while fully complying with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API (after all, copulas are distributions functions) in order to provide interoperability with other packages based on this API such as [`Turing.jl`](https://github.com/TuringLang/Turing.jl).

-Usually, people that use and work with copulas turn to R, because of the amazing `R` package `copula`.
+Usually, people that use and work with copulas turn to R, because of the amazing `R` package [`copula`](https://cran.r-project.org/web/packages/copula/copula.pdf).
-While it is still well maintained and regularly updated, the `R` package `copula` is full of obscure, heavily optimized `C` code on one hand, and obscure, heavily optimized slow `R` code on the other hand.
+While it is still well maintained and regularly updated, the `R` package `copula` is a mixture of obscure, heavily optimized `C` code and more standard `R` code, which makes it a complicated code base for readability, extensibility, reliability and maintenance.

-This is an attempt to provide a very light, fast, reliable and maintainable copula implementation in native Julia (in particular, type-agnostic, so it will work with arbitrary  float types like `Float32` for speed, `BigFloats` or `DoubleFloats` or `MultiFloats` for precision), with correct SIMD compatibility.
+This is an attempt to provide a very light, fast, reliable and maintainable copula implementation in native Julia (which means, in particular, floating point type agnostic, i.e. compatibility with `BigFloat`, [`DoubleFloats`](https://github.com/JuliaMath/DoubleFloats.jl), [`MultiFloats`](https://github.com/dzhang314/MultiFloats.jl) and other kind of numbers).
 The two most important exported types are:

 - `Copula`: an abstract mother type for all the copulas in the package.
-- `SklarDist`:  allows construction of a multivariate distribution by specifying the copula and the marginals through Sklar's theorem.
+- `SklarDist`:  allows construction of a multivariate distribution by specifying the copula and the marginals through [Sklar's theorem](https://en.wikipedia.org/wiki/Copula_(probability_theory)#Sklar's_theorem).

 # What is already implemented